termAbbreviationDescription

 Federal Student Aid ID A username and password combination students use when logging into the U.S. Department of Education online systems.
 Students and their parents or guardians will need their FSA ID to complete the FAFSA, online forms, and manage their federal student loans.
 To create a FSA ID, please visit https://studentaid.gov/fsa-id/create-account/launch

-Federal Work-StudyFWSA federally funded program that provides part-time, on-campus employment for students with financial need.
+Federal Work-StudyFWSA federally funded program that provides part-time employment for students with financial need.
 Federal Work-Study awards are not directly applied to student bills.
 Instead, students receive paychecks for the hours they work.

 Financial AidFinancial aid can consist of grants, scholarships, work study, and loans to assist in paying for your post-secondary education.